Baltic Pipe: History

 On 3 June 2021, the Danish Environmental and Food Appeals Board announced that it had repealed a land permit issued in 2019 for Baltic Pipe.
-According to the appeals board, a permit for the project given by the Danish Environmental Protection Agency did not sufficiently lay out the measures that would be taken to protect dormice, Nordic birch mice and bats during construction of the 210-kilometer (130-mile) pipeline across Denmark.
+According to the appeals board, a permit for the project given by the Danish Environmental Protection Agency did not sufficiently lay out the measures that would be taken to protect dormice, Nordic birch mice and bats during construction of the 210-kilometre (130-mile) pipeline across Denmark.
 The decision meant that Denmark's environmental agency needed to carry out more studies.

 On 19 June 2021, the Danish Environmental Protection Agency informed that the Baltic Pipe Project can resume construction works in specific parts of the 210 km route across Denmark.
 It is expected that the overall project will be delayed by 3 months, but that it will be able to deliver a large part of the agreed upon capacity by October 2022 working towards delivering full capacity by the end of 2022.

 On 21 December 2021, the Danish Environmental Protection Agency began the 8 weeks long hearing period for the Baltic Pipe Environmental Impact Assessment Report and the draft hearing for the project.

 On 1 March 2022, the Danish Environmental Protection Agency has issued a new environmental permit for the Baltic Pipe gas pipeline after the original permit was repealed by the Danish Environmental and Food Appeals Board in 2021.
 With the new permit, Energinet can restart construction on parts of the project in the eastern part of the Jutland peninsula and on the western part of the island of Funen.

 In April 2022, the North Sea connection was made.
 Work still remained onshore.

 Energinet commenced commissioning the Baltic Pipe on 27 September 2022, using parts of the existing gas transmission system in Denmark as temporary replacement for the parts that have been delayed.
 The entire project is expected to be operational at full annual capacity of up to 10 e9m3/a by 1 January 2023.
 By August, the pipeline had been welded, tested and cleaned between Denmark and Poland.
 On 15 September, PGNiG announced that no hydrocarbons were found in the Norwegian Copernicus oil and gas field, of which they own 50%.
 On 23 September, PGNiG and Equinor announced a 10-year gas supply contract through Baltic Pipe at 2.4 e9m3/a, from 2023 to 2033.
 The opening of Baltic Sea section took place in Szczecin, Poland on 27 September 2022, and the North Sea section opened on 1 November 2022.
 Full capacity was ready on 30 November 2022.